1. Home

 3. Database or application exporters:

-On every monitored host, ClusterControl will configure and daemonize the exporter process using a program called daemon.
-Thus, the ClusterControl host is recommended to have an Internet connection to install the necessary packages and automate the Prometheus deployment.
-For offline installation, the packages must be pre-downloaded into /var/cache/cmon/packages on ClusterControl node.
+On every monitored host, ClusterControl will configure and daemonize the exporter process using systemd.
+It is recommended to have an Internet connection to install the necessary packages and automate the Prometheus deployment.
+For offline installation, the packages must be pre-downloaded into /var/cache/cmon/packages on the ClusterControl node.
 For the list of required packages and links, please refer to /usr/share/cmon/templates/packages.conf.
 Apart from the Prometheus scrape process, ClusterControl also connects to the process exporter via HTTP calls directly to determine the process state of the node.
 No sampling via SSH is involved in this process.

 Note